Applying for a Nigerian Subject to Regularization (STR) Visa 2022

 A Temporary Work Permit (TWP) is a short-term visa for workers or contractors who are assigned to work for a limited amount of time in Nigeria.
 The duration is normally 90 to 180 days.
 This class of visa does not need an approved EQ.

 STR visa on the other hand is placed under an approved EQ and can be converted to CERPAC (Combined Expatriates Residence Permit & Aliens Card).
 Hence an expatriate on an STR visa can reside in Nigeria for a period of 1-2 years and can have it renewed or extended based on the hiring organization’s discretion or the contract duration.
+Also watch below: Applying for a Nigerian Subject to Regularization Visa (STR)

 How will I obtain a CERPAC?